MicrosoftDocs/fabric-docs/docs/admin/feature-usage-adoption.md

 ### Pro and PPU capacities

-Semantic models in *Pro* and *Premium Per User* (PPU) workspaces are hosted on automatically managed logical capacities.
+Semantic models in *Pro* and *Premium Per User* (PPU) workspaces are hosted on internal logical capacities.
 The usage of these capacities can be seen in the admin monitoring reporting and audit events.

   * **Pro logical capacities** - Appears as *Reserved Capacity for Pro Workspaces* with a Capacity SKU value of *Pro*.